Security of device-independent quantum key distribution protocols: a review: Security analyses

 In other words, they are block-diagonal, in blocks of dimension $2 \times 2$.
 This result is commonly referred to as \textit{Jordan's lemma}.
 A simple proof of the lemma is given in the work of Pironio \textit{et al}.~\cite{pironio2009device}.
 It is worth noting that even when one party uses more than two binary-outcome measurements (e.g., in the standard DI-QKD protocol, Bob has one measurement to generate the key, and two measurements to estimate the CHSH value), the lemma can still be useful if the security of the protocol (that is, the bound on Eve's uncertainty about $\rawbit$) only relies on two binary-outcome measurements for each party.

 The block-diagonal structure of the measurement allows simplification of the calculations to qubits, because one can interpret each measurement as consisting of a projective measurement to determine which block is being measured, followed by a qubit measurement in the appropriate block.
 We could then conservatively assume that Eve is the one performing the initial projective measurement herself.
 Since such a measurement removes the coherence between different blocks, we can conclude that it is sufficient to assume that Eve distributes states which are block-diagonal with blocks of dimension $4 \times 4$\footnote{Applying Jordan's lemma on each party's measurements would yield blocks of dimension $2 \times 2$ for each party.
 Then, the tensor product $A_x \otimes B_y$ would be block diagonal with each block having dimension of $4 \times 4$ as claimed.}.
-Hence, one could imagine Eve sharing some common random variable $\Lambda$ with Alice's and Bob's measurement devices, which takes the value $\lambda$ with probability $p_\lambda$.
+Hence, one could imagine Eve sharing some common random variable $\Lambda$ with Alice's and Bob's measurement devices, which takes the value $\lambda$ with probability $p_\lambda$\footnote{The parameter $\lambda$ can be thought of as the pair $(\alpha, \beta)$ which specifies the $2 \times 2$ block associated with Alice's and Bob's local measurements}.
 Depending on the value of $\lambda$, Eve distributes the two-qubit state $\rho^\lambda$ to Alice and Bob, who perform the qubit measurements $A_x^\lambda$ and $B_y^\lambda$, respectively.

 Therefore, to prove the security of DI-QKD protocols in which Jordan's lemma applies, it is sufficient to analyse the case in which Alice and Bob are measuring two-qubit states, and to find a \textit{convex} lower bound on the single round conditional von Neumann entropy $H(\rawbit|T,E)$.
 The convexity requirement arises from the fact that Jordan's lemma allows Eve to adopt a convex combination of qubit strategies instead of picking a single qubit strategy.
-Thus, to complete the security proof via Jordan's lemma, one has to perform a convex analysis of the bound and/or convexify the bound by taking a convex hull of the lower bound derived under the assumption that Alice and Bob receive two qubit states.
+Thus, to complete the security proof via Jordan's lemma, one has to perform a convex analysis of the bound and/or convexify the bound by taking a \emph{convex hull} (that is, finding the greatest convex function upper-bounded by this bound) of the lower bound derived under the assumption that Alice and Bob receive two qubit states.